 Gifted and Talented Information

 The school counselor will be accepting nominations for Gifted and Talented testing for kindergarten through 5th grade beginning October 1st through November 30th.
 You can find the program overview and parent information on the district website.
 Parent teacher conference is a great time to discuss the appropriateness with your child's teacher.
 The parent survey/permission to test survey will be available at the front desk during the nomination period or contact the school counselor.
-Please note, November 30th is the Saturday after Thanksgiving break.
-So, please request and turn in prior to the holiday break.
+Please note, November 30th is the Saturday after Fall break.
+So, please request prior to the holiday break.

 Students in grades K-5 will have four opportunities during the school year to use “credit-by-exam” to accelerate to another grade level.
 Students will only have one opportunity to test for each grade level considered.